1987 San Marino Grand Prix: Race summary

 The race required two starts as Martin Brundle (Zakspeed 871), Thierry Boutsen (Benetton B187) and Eddie Cheever (Arrows A10) stalled on the original grid.
 Satoru Nakajima started from the pit lane owing to a faulty battery in his Lotus, and René Arnoux failed to take the second start after the suspension of his Ligier JS29B failed.

 At the second start, Senna led off the line, but Mansell overtook him on lap two, at the Tosa corner, and went on to dominate the race.
 Prost took second place by overtaking Senna on lap 6; the Brazilian was then engaged in a battle with the two Ferraris, and took back second when Prost surprisingly retired with an alternator failure on lap 15.
 Berger retired with turbo boost failure on lap 17, and by that time Alboreto passed Senna to take second place.

 On lap 22, Mansell pitted early due to a loose wheel balance weight and for three laps Alboreto led the race to the delight of the Tifosi.
 Senna retook first position with Alboreto's pit stop, then before Mansell returned to the front when the Brazilian stopped.
 Riccardo Patrese in his Brabham BT56 was now holding second place, but in the closing stages of the race his alternator developed trouble and he slowed right down, eventually finishing two laps down in ninth.
 The closing stages also saw both Benetton drivers retire, Boutsen on lap 49 with an engine failure and Fabi three laps later with a turbo failure.
 Fabi's race had been wrecked by front wing damage sustained on the first lap when he collided with Cheever, although his attempted fightback did produce the fastest lap.

 Mansell took a comfortable win with Senna holding second after Alboreto's turbo experienced problems.
 Alboreto salvaged a 3rd place finish, which would end up being the last podium Enzo Ferrari personally saw his Formula One team score, as he only attended Grand Prix races in Italy, and would die 15 months later.
 Stefan Johansson (McLaren MP4/3) was in fourth place whilst Derek Warwick's late race retirement after his Arrows A10 ran out of fuel, handed fifth to Brundle for what would the only time in 5 seasons (1985-1989) that a Zakspeed would finish a race in the points.
-Nakajima rounded off the points in sixth place, which meant he was the first Japanese driver to score a world championship point.
+Nakajima rounded off the points in sixth place, which meant he was the first Japanese driver to score a world championship point, and the first Asian driver to score since the fourth place of Thai Birabongse Bhanudej in the 1954 French Grand Prix.